Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

 Use of encrypted transports does not reduce the data available in the recursive resolver and ironically can actually expose more information about users to operators.
 As mentioned in (#on-the-wire) use of session based encrypted transports (TCP/TLS) can expose correlation data about users.
-Such concerns in the TCP/TLS layers apply equally to DoT and DoH which both use TLS as the underlying transport, some examples are:
+Such considerations in the TCP/TLS layers apply equally to DoT and DoH which both use TLS as the underlying transport, some examples are: